Ivan Aivazovsky: Influence

 Aivazovsky was the most influential seascape painter in nineteenth-century Russian art.
 According to the Russian Museum, "he was the first and for a long time the only representative of seascape painting" and "all other artists who painted seascapes were either his own students or influenced by him."

 Arkhip Kuindzhi (1842–1910) is sometimes cited as having been influenced by Aivazovsky.
 In 1855, at age 13–14, Kuindzhi visited Feodosia to study with Aivazovsky, however, he was engaged merely to mix paints and instead studied with Adolf Fessler, Aivazovsky's student.
 A 1903 encyclopedic article stated: "Although Kuindzhi cannot be called a student of Aivazovsky, the latter had without doubt some influence on him in the first period of his activity; from whom he borrowed much in the manner of painting."
 English art historian John E. Bowlt wrote that "the elemental sense of light and form associated with Aivazovsky's sunsets, storms, and surging oceans permanently influenced the young Kuindzhi."

 Vartan Makhokhian, an Trabzon-born Armenian painter, who was later based in France, met Aivazovsky in Crimea in 1894.
 The latter had a major influence on his work.
-Aivazovsky also influenced Russian painters Lev Lagorio, Mikhail Latri, and Aleksey Ganzen (the latter two were his grandsons).
+Aivazovsky also influenced Russian painter Lev Lagorio and his grandsons Mikhail Latri and Aleksey Ganzen.